ILoveBacteria/test-instrument-automation/README.md

 - A running Redis Server
 - A Raspberry Pi with Raspberry Pi OS to use the custom converter.

+The raspberry pi based GPIB converter running the PyVISA-proxy server.
+Implemented using [linux-gpib](https://github.com/coolshou/linux-gpib) and with the help of this [website](https://www.hackster.io/lightside-instruments/the-gpib4pi-gpib-for-raspberry-pi-shield-4b3e9a) instructions.

+Prebuilt binaries for the Raspberry Pi 3 (`armv7l` architecture) are available, making it easier to set up the framework without needing to compile from source.
+These binaries are compatible with systems running `Raspbian Bookworm 32bits` or similar distributions.
+Prebuilt binaries can be found in the [raspberry_pi_binaries](https://github.com/ILoveBacteria/test-instrument-automation/tree/master/raspberry_pi_binaries) directory of this repository.

 ### Installation & Setup

 Clone the repository: